ufal/npfl139/tasks/pisqorky.md

 a round-robin tournament, when the first move is chosen for the first player.

-**To get regular points and to participate in the competition, you must implement and train an AlphaZero-style model.**
+**To get regular points and to participate in the competition, you must implement and train an AlphaZero-style model from self-play games.**